 Who is the “Entertainment Strategy Guy?”

-Along the way, I also developed a love of writing.
-Under my real name, I’ve been published in professional journals, the Washington Post and New York Times.
+Along the way, I developed a love of writing.
+Under my real name, I’ve been published in professional journals, The Washington Post, and The New York Times.

-Working with the Entertainment Strategy Guy
+What is the Entertainment Strategy Guy Website?